Rhizi/rhizi-api-client/README.md

-# rhizi-importer
+# Rhizi Importer

-Import your data into Rhizi
+Boilerplate to import data into Rhizi nodes
+*--- (in progress) Not ready to use yet*

+    python importer.py